muchdogesec/file2txt/README.md

 [comment]: <> (===END PAGE 2===)
 ```

-Note, if the input type does not support paging, page breaks are included, but will only ever show page 1.
+Note, if the input type does not support paging, page breaks are included, but will only ever show page 1 start and end.

 ## Defanging